 What To Consider When Planning a Boondocking Trip

-With smaller towables and teardrop campers equipped with off-road capability, you’ll be well-prepared for seeking very remote destinations.
+With smaller towables and teardrop campers equipped with off-road capability, you’ll be well-prepared to seek remote destinations.
 Still, there are plenty of boondocking locations accessible to larger RVs and travel trailers.

-Consider these four pillars to off-grid camping as you plan your first trip:
+Consider these four pillars of off-grid camping as you plan your first trip: